SineStriker/qt-json-autogen/README.md

 ### Json

-Generate json serialization and deserialization member functions based on QJsonObject
+Generate json serializer and deserializer based on QJsonObject

-+
+### Enumeration

+Generate enumeration converter (to and from QString)